Frances-Hughes/Handlebars-Practice/README.md

 # Handlebars-Practice

-Ensure to Install packages, run migrations and seeds, and start the dev server with npm run dev
+Ensure to Install packages, run migrations and seeds, and start the dev server with npm run dev (view on http://localhost:3000/)

 Commands might look like this: